9 Causes of Vaginal DrynessBy ASTROGLIDE Team Menopause

 Lubricate, and lubricate some more.
 Many women achieve instant relief simply by using a lubricant.
 You may need to experiment to find one that works best for you.

 Avoid personal hygiene sprays.
-Chemicals in these products can be irritating to delicate tissues that line the vagina.
+Chemicals in these products can be irritating to delicate vaginal tissue.

-No two women are exactly the same, so the advice in this article is meant as a broad overview of common causes for the symptoms described above.
-The most important thing is to never suffer in silence.
+No two women are the same, so the advice in this article is meant as a broad overview of common causes for the symptoms described above.
+The most important thing to know after learning about the causes of vaginal dryness is to never suffer in silence.
 Don’t be afraid to talk to your physician about this condition.
 For that matter, don’t be ashamed to speak with your partner or close friends if you’re experiencing discomfort.

 Images are for illustrative purposes only.